exercism/python/concepts/conditionals/about.md

 While Python has no specific `?` ternary operator, it is possible to write single-line `conditional expressions`.
 These take the form of `<value if True>` if `<conditional test>` else `<value if False>`.
-Since these expressions can become hard to scan, it's recommended to use this single-line form only if it shortens code and helps readability.
+Since these expressions can become hard to read, it's recommended to use this single-line form only if it shortens code and helps readability.

 ```python
 def just_the_buzz(number):